Soham-coder/Raspberry_pi_edge_ML/README.md

 Give prompt input as ./test_orig

-Don't press pushbutton until current prediction operation is finished, else it will ask for next prompt.
+- Don't press pushbutton until current prediction operation is finished, else it will ask for next prompt.@@

 Once all finish, press ctrl+c